JonathanLyashko/misc-docs/README.md

 # Personal Documentation Repository

-Welcome to my **Documentation Collection**, a repository where I store various guides, notes, and resources that I have written for myself.
+Welcome to my **Documentation Collection**, a public repository where I store various guides, notes, and resources that I have written for myself.
 This serves as a personal knowledge base for reference and learning.

 ---